Binomial nomenclature: Derivation of binomial names

 Whereas the first part of a binomial name must be unique within the purview of each nomenclatural code, the second part is quite commonly used in two or more genera (as is shown by examples of hodgsonii above), but cannot be used more than once within a single genus.
 The full binomial name must be unique within each code.

 Codes

-From the early 19th century onwards it became ever more apparent that a body of rules was necessary to govern scientific names.
+From the early 19th century onwards, it became ever more apparent that a body of rules was necessary to govern scientific names.
 In the course of time these became nomenclature codes.
 The International Code of Zoological Nomenclature (ICZN) governs the naming of animals, the International Code of Nomenclature for algae, fungi, and plants (ICNafp) that of plants (including cyanobacteria), and the International Code of Nomenclature of Bacteria (ICNB) that of bacteria (including Archaea).
 Virus names are governed by the International Committee on Taxonomy of Viruses (ICTV), a taxonomic code, which determines taxa as well as names.
-These codes differ in certain ways, e.g.:
+These codes differ in certain ways, for example: